marty-vanhoof/IMdb_Movie_Review_Classifier/README.md

 - [Numpy](http://www.numpy.org/)
 - [Keras](https://keras.io/) with [TensorFlow backend](https://keras.io/backend/)

-and the report for the project is written in a [Jupyter Notebook](http://ipython.org/notebook.html).
+The report for the project is [here](https://github.com/marty-vanhoof/IMdb_Movie_Review_Classifier/blob/master/classifying_reviews_with_keras.ipynb), and requires that you have software to run a Jupyter Notebook.